Richard Clarke (radio personality): Podcast - This Was Always Me

+The Times (Clair Woodward) highlighted ‘This Was Always Me’ as one of ‘The best podcast of the week’ in June 2025.

+Radio

 Clarke got a break in mainstream radio when he signed to host the evening slot on CFM Radio in Carlisle.
 Moving from London to Cumbria, Clarke impressed station directors and was moved to the afternoon drive time.
 He was then offered the mid-morning slot at Wyvern FM in his home city of Worcester, presenting for two years.
 Clarke also regularly DJ'd at local nightclubs, often and hosted the XS concerts.
 A further move to Nottingham followed to host drive time on Trent FM (now Capital Midlands).
 This led him to meet Lucy Horobin to present Richard and Lucy.
 He was also the station's Deputy Programme Director, a post he had continued since working at Wyvern FM (now Free Radio Herefordshire and Worcestershire).

 In January 2006, Clarke and Horobin moved north to Manchester to present a new evening show.
 The show was originally given the short-lived name North West's Most Wanted and aired on Key 103 and sister station Rock FM.
 By this time they were known as Rich and Luce.
 Following its success, the programme was rebranded In:Demand and launched across the Big City Network as a Bauer Radio simulcast show across the North of England.
 Bauer's nationwide DAB station The Hits also took the programme.
-At Key 103, Clarke also hosted a Saturday lunchtime show and often covered the nationwide Hit40UK when regular presenter Lucio was absent, the first time being 24 June 2007.
+At Key 103, Clarke also hosted a Saturday lunchtime show and often covered the nationwide Hit40UK when regular presenter Lucio Buffone was absent, the first time being 24 June 2007.